WELCOME TO HOUSTON SLEEP ASSOCIATES

 Sleep apnea episodes can occur dozens of times each night, and every time, your breathing is interrupted.
 These pauses in breathing can last for several seconds and often end without, therefore, can mean hours and hours of lost sleep night after night. a loud snort or cough to restart breathing.
 Although you may have no recollection of these episodes in the morning, your body and brain do slightly awaken each time.
 The cumulative effect, therefore, can mean hours and hours of lost sleep night after night.

-osa appliance, oral appliance
+oral appliance houston

 ORAL APPLIANCE THERAPY